 Since the efficiency of RPM depends greatly on its design and usability, it is vital to keep in mind creating a user-centered design at all stages of development.

 A well-designed RPM solution ticks all the following boxes:

 - User-friendliness and accessibility.
 RPM technologies should address the needs of all parties involved, provide equal access to training and support, and be customized;

 - Interoperability and integration.
 All collected data should be allowed on-demand and integrated into the patient’s EHR to allow access to the data at any time;

 - Data accuracy and patient safety.
 RPM solutions should deliver accurate data and their prescription should comply with the state and federal laws;

 - Data privacy.
 The usage of data should be according to the legal requirement, explained to the patient to the fullest, and the RPM technologies should contain patient-controlled settings.

 If your solution follows these principles, it means it places the patient’s outcomes first, which is the most important.
 The good news is that a reliable developer doesn’t have to be reminded of it and you will understand how the design thing is treated by one during the inquiry stage.

 Implementing remote monitoring solutions for cardiac care becomes a necessity for providers and receivers of the medical aid that help them transform the quality of telemedicine for the better.
 This is why the choice of the software developer should be taken seriously by those who plan to integrate this solution into the existing EHR software.

-Being an experienced medical IoT technologies provider, the Empeek team has the relevant expertise in developing fully-custom software able to perform precise remote patient monitoring for cardiac care management, comply with the laws, improve the outcomes of CIEDs patients, and increase the service quality of the medical provider.
+Being an experienced medical IoT technologies provider, the Empeek team has the relevant expertise in outsourced medical device development, creating fully-custom software able to perform precise remote patient monitoring for cardiac care management, comply with the laws, improve the outcomes of CIEDs patients, and increase the service quality of the medical provider.
 Don’t hesitate to contact us and inquire about the ways how we can make delivering superior care to your patients using the power of modern technologies.